 Unforgettable stories and memories, through audio, video, documents and much more.

-September 9, 1972, at the Seloncourt Festival in the Halle Polyvalente of Montbeliard in France Genesis starts on Foxtrot Take the Tour, full of twists and historical moments for the group.
+September 9, 1972, at the Seloncourt Festival in the Halle Polyvalente of Montbeliard in France Genesis starts on Foxtrot Tour, full of twists and historical moments for the group.
 Here is the story of those days.

 Listen to the podcast (in Italian) on the occasion of the 45th anniversary: